Quantum-Fluid Correspondence in Relativistic Fluids with Spin: From Madelung Form to Gravitational Coupling: Introduction

+This quantum-fluid correspondence can also be reversed, allowing one to view fluid systems as quantum systems, which is the focus of the present study.

-Using the expression of the Pauli current in the hydrodynamic representation, Salesi and Recami showed that the quantum potential $V_q$ can be interpreted as a kinetic energy of an internal velocity associated with spin motion observed in the center of mass frame \cite{Salesi,Recami,Esposito}.
-Such internal dynamics, which is supposed to be at the origin of electron spin and magnetic moment, is usually referred to as zitterbewegung, and is predicted for both relativistic and non-relativistic spinning particles \cite{Hestenes}.
+Using the expression of the Pauli current in the hydrodynamic representation, it has been demonstrated that the quantum potential $V_q$ for a massive charged particle with spin can be interpreted as the kinetic energy of an internal velocity associated with spin motion, observed in the center-of-mass frame \cite{Salesi, Recami, Esposito}.
+This internal dynamics, referred to as zitterbewegung, has been proposed as the underlying mechanism responsible for the electron's spin and magnetic moment \cite{Hestenes}.

-In the first part of this paper, building on the kinetic interpretation of spin, we present a hydrodynamic derivation of the Schr\"odinger equation.
-This derivation, which is carried out for a massive and charged spin-1/2 particle in the absence of interaction with external electromagnetic fields, only assumes that spin represents the angular momentum generated by the rotation of charge within the particle.
-The velocity of rotation can be evaluated through the fourth Maxwell equation in terms of the curl of the magnetic field caused by the spinning of charge.
-The corresponding kinetic energy is identified with the quantum potential, and used to determine the total energy of the fluid associated with the hydrodynamic form of the Schr\"odinger equation.
-The Schr\"odinger equation is then obtained by application of the Poisson operator \cite{Morrison1,Morrison2,Morrison3} of the ideal Euler equations of fluid mechanics to the total energy of the system.
+In the first part of this paper, we extend the kinetic interpretation of spin in particles to a fluid system with internal rotation, presenting a hydrodynamic derivation of the Schr\"odinger equation.
+This derivation is formulated for a massive, charged fluid in the absence of external electromagnetic fields, under the assumption that spin represents the angular momentum generated by the rotation of charge within a fluid parcel.
+The rotational velocity is determined via the fourth Maxwell equation, which relates it to the curl of the magnetic field produced by the spinning charge.
+The corresponding kinetic energy is identified as the quantum potential and is used to evaluate the total energy and momentum equation of the fluid.
+The Schr\"odinger equation is then derived by applying the inverse of the Madelung transformation.
+Furthermore, we identify the system's noncanonical Hamiltonian structure, which exhibits the same Poisson bracket formalism as that of the ideal Euler equations in fluid mechanics \cite{Morrison1, Morrison2, Morrison3}.